-All staff and subcontractors are required to sign this Safeguarding Code of Conduct as a condition of employment or engagement with Itad.
+All employees and Suppliers are required to sign this Safeguarding Code of Conduct as a condition of employment or engagement with Itad.
 You are expected to uphold the integrity and reputation of Itad by ensuring that your professional and personal conduct is consistent with Itad's values and standards.